nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    % ipa hbacrule-add --hostcat=all --servicecat=all --desc='linux admins all access' all_linux
    % ipa hbacrule-add-user --groups=linuxadm all_linux
    % ipa hbactest --rules=All_Systems --user=flast --host=server1.ipa.example.com --service=sshd
-   # or set it to user@domain to test your external users
+   % ipa hbactest --rules=All_Systems --user=aduser1@ad.example.com --host=server1.ipa.example.com --service=sshd

 You might want to create an HBAC rule specifically for your IPA admin accounts to have ssh access to the IPA servers too.
 You can follow something like the above to make it possible.
+Or you can just add the IPA admins group into the HBAC rule we just made above.

 .. note:: Group Types